-Private Wealth Management bills clients quarterly in arrears of one-fourth of the annual fee rate.
+Private Wealth Management bills clients quarterly, in arrears.
 The firm says it bases its billing on a percentage of the client’s managed assets at the beginning of the calendar quarter.
 Clients’ advisory fees may be altered if any significant contributions and/or withdrawals are made during the quarter.
-Though the firm charges an annual $6,000 fee for accounts receiving ongoing management, it may charge a higher fee for accounts with a small balance.
+Here are the fee rates used by the firm:

 What to Watch Out For

 Private Wealth Management has no disclosures, according to its most recent Form ADV.